 Are you finally ready to admit that you are an alcoholic and need help?
 Perhaps you have reached a point in your life where you have become tired of being an alcoholic and are ready to go through detox.
 These are brave things to admit to yourself.
 We at Knoxville Recovery Center applaud your honesty and hope to be the place that helps you on your journey to sobriety.

 Naturally, you may have questions about what to expect and what the rehabilitation process is going to be like.
 Allow us to take a minute to answer some of those for you.

-When it is time to detox, your body will go through what is known as withdrawals.
+When it is time to detox, your body will go through what is known as withdrawal symptoms.
 This is where your body and mind begin to adjust to the change of being without alcohol.
 As a result of this adjustment, you will likely begin to experience a set of unpleasant symptoms.
-The seriousness of these symptoms will be dependent on how heavily and for how long you have been drinking.
+The seriousness of these symptoms will depend on how heavily and for how long you have been drinking.

 Here are some common complaints you may experience:

 - Mood swings

 - Unclear thoughts

 - Trouble sleeping